HawiGirma/requirement-analysis/README.md

 The diagram below illustrates the main actors and use cases in a property booking system:

 ![Use Case Diagram for Booking System](alx-booking-uc.png)

+## Acceptance Criteria

+Acceptance Criteria are predefined conditions that a software feature must satisfy to be accepted by stakeholders.
+They are written in clear, simple language and serve as a checklist to verify that the feature works as expected.

+### Why Acceptance Criteria Are Important in Requirement Analysis

+- ✅ Define boundaries for a user story or feature
+- ✅ Ensure shared understanding between stakeholders and developers
+- ✅ Help guide development and testing efforts
+- ✅ Act as the basis for user acceptance testing (UAT)
+- ✅ Prevent ambiguity and misinterpretation of requirements

+Acceptance Criteria make it easier to confirm whether the software meets the business needs and functional expectations of users.

+### Example: Acceptance Criteria for the “Checkout” Feature

+**Feature**: Checkout Process in the Booking Management System

+**Acceptance Criteria**:
+- The user must be logged in to access the checkout page.
+- The checkout page must display booking summary: property name, dates, cost, and taxes.
+- The user must be able to select a payment method (credit card, PayPal).
+- The system must validate payment details before confirming the booking.
+- A confirmation email must be sent after successful payment.
+- If payment fails, the user is shown an appropriate error message and prompted to retry.

+These criteria help ensure that the "Checkout" feature behaves as expected and meets business goals.